mikejdegroot/wdi-london-project-1/README.md

 ### Challenges faced
 One of the challenges faced while producing this project was the process of requesting information from the Spotify API.
 Due to the nature of the API and the information needed, several requests had to be made for every song suggestion requested.

-The problem was overcome by Sudo coding out  each detail and planning the route each request would have to take.
+As the Spotify API is designed only to make calls for specific information about Songs, Artists and related Artists, I had to build out a set of API calls with logic to aquire the information I wanted.
+Put simply, the Back End tracks controller must-

+* Make a call to request an access token
+* Request a search return from a query string given by the input
+* Request the audio feautures of the track which is returned by the query
+* Request the returned Artist's related artist list, then select one at random
+* Request the new Artist's top 5 tracks
+* Request the audio features of those tracks
+* Compare each of the returned track's audio feature's 'Danceability' rating
+* Return the song with the rating which most closely matches the original's
+* Finally, request the track's information using it's Id to get it's Artist and Track names

 ### Improvements
-I am proud of the functionality of the site, I do however feel that the styling has a long way to go before this is included in my portfolio.
-I would also like to see if I could get the videos to 'auto play' in sequence once they have been saved to the video playlist.
+I am proud of the functionality of the site, I do however feel that the styling has a long way to go.
+I would also like to work on some functionality to see if I could get the videos to 'auto-play' in sequence once they have been saved to the video playlist.

+A major drawback of the functionality is also due to the Front End build.
+If a user adds the song to the setlist to save for later, the page is refreshed, loosing any suggestions or videos which are lined up, amounting to a poor user experience.
+To solve this problem, I may have to rebuild the Front End as an Angular App, which allows for the DB and view to be updated without refreshing the page.
+Though this would involve alot of work, I think the benefit's of the improved UX would be worth while.